duarteocarmo/interactive-dashboard-post/posts/part-1.md

 ### 1. The Goal

 Jupyter notebooks are one of my favorite tools to work with data, they are simple to use, fast to set up, and flexible.
 However, they do have their disadvantages: source control, collaboration, and reproducibility are just some of them.
-I tend to enjoy [seing what I can accomplish with them](https://pbpython.com/papermil-rclone-report-1.html).
+As I illustrated in my prior post, I tend to enjoy [seing what I can accomplish with them](https://pbpython.com/papermil-rclone-report-1.html).

 An increasing need is the sharing of our notebooks.
 Sure, you can export your notebooks to html, pdf, or even use something like [nbviewer](https://nbviewer.jupyter.org/) to share them.
 But what if your data changes constantly?
 What if every time you run your notebook, you expect to see something different?
 How can you go about sharing something like that?

 > But what if your data changes constantly?
 What if every time you run your notebook, you expect to see something different?
 How can you go about sharing something like that?

-In this article, I'll show you how to create a Jupyter Notebook that fetches live data, and then how to deploy it as a live dashboard.
+In this article, I'll show you how to create a Jupyter Notebook that fetches live data, builds and interactive plot and then how to deploy it as a live dashboard.
 So that all you need to share with someone is a link.

 Let's have some fun with the data first.